jenkinsci/electricflow-plugin/README.md

 Plugin.
 These actions can be executed separately or combined sequentially.

-## Create Application from Deployment Package to CloudBees CD
+## Creating applications from Deployment Packages to CloudBees CD

 This integration allows you to create and deploy Java, .NET or any other application to any environment in CloudBees CD.
 Deployment package